Weak point in a person's character or any spot vulnerable to attack.

 To add difficulty to difficulty, embarrassment to embarrassment, allusion to the mountains that the giants Otus and Ephialtes stacked up to try to climb to Olympus.

 Any arbitrary standard to which exact conformity is required, often forcefully, alluding to the fate of the victims of the highway man of myth.

 Extremely rich, alluding to the Greek god of wealth.

-To overcome an apparently insurmountable obstacle, from the story of the fabled Arabian bird.
+To come back from an apparent defeat, from the story of the fabled Arabian bird.

 To plant seeds of strife, especially by peaceful intent, from the story of Cadmus, the founder of Thebes.